sunnymui/frontend-nanodegree-mobile-portfolio/README.md

 Clone the repo and click on either index.html or views/pizza.html to see each optimized page.

 View web performance information using Chrome DevTools' Performance tab by recording a performance snapshot on load and while using the pages.
 Check page loading speed scores using Google Page Speed.

+### Comparing to Unoptimized Performance

+`project-2048.html` and `project-webperf.html` are left unoptimized.
+You can click to those from index.html to compare loading speed.

+To get the unoptimized version of all pages, clone the untouched repository at [https://github.com/udacity/frontend-nanodegree-mobile-portfolio](https://github.com/udacity/frontend-nanodegree-mobile-portfolio)

 ## Original Specifications for Website Performance Optimization Portfolio Project